 The apple’s own genetic promoters and terminators are too weak to trigger this transformation, so introduction of Arctic® apples’ nonbrowning trait requires assistance from proven biotechnology tools.
-A promoter derived from the cauliflower mosaic virus, CaMV, initiates the Arctic® apple transformation, while nopaline synthase terminates it; Agrobacterium tumefaciens aids the process.
+A promoter derived from the cauliflower mosaic virus, CaMV, initiates the Arctic® apple transformation while nopaline synthase terminates it.
+Agrobacterium tumefaciens aids the process.

 The proof is in the PCR

 The nptII marker gene, and polymerase chain reaction (PCR) testing confirms the transformation executed properly.
 The Arctic® apple plantlets are grown in the lab until they can be micrografted to apple rootstock to prepare them for planting.
 Total time from transformation to a young tree with fruit is approximately 24 months and we have created an infographic that provides a visual overview of the process.

 Once planted, Arctic® apple trees grow at the same rate as conventional apples and don’t require increased pesticide spraying or other special treatment in the orchard.
 As the U.S. Department of Agriculture declared in their Environmental Assessment of Arctic® apples, “the agronomic inputs required to cultivate [Arctic® apples] are functionally equivalent to those required for conventional apples”.

 Easier to judge the fruit’s true quality

 An Arctic® apple will decay naturally like any other apple, but it won’t turn brown from bruising, cutting or biting – not in minutes, hours or days.
 Because Arctic® apples don’t show superficial damage from enzymatic browning but do show discoloration from fungal or bacterial infections, it’s easier to judge the true quality of Arctic® apples than conventional apples.

 Giving the Arctic Advantage™ benefit to existing varieties

 Another advantage of our approach is that it allows us to transform existing already-popular varieties with the nonbrowning trait.
 We decided to first enhance two of the most popular apple varieties of all time (Golden Delicious and Granny Smith) to become Arctic® Golden and Arctic® Granny.
 Since then, Arctic® Fuji has been deregulated and the next in the queue are Arctic® Gala and Arctic® Fuji.